JetBrains/teamcity-documentation/topics/git.md

 >
 {type="warning"}

-When using an existing Bitbucket Cloud, Bitbucket Server, GitLab, JetBrains Space or Azure DevOps Services connection to create a VCS Root, TeamCity will use a refreshable token instead of the password.
+When using an existing Bitbucket Cloud, Bitbucket Server, GitLab or Azure DevOps Services connection to create a VCS Root, TeamCity will use a refreshable token instead of the password.

 </td></tr><tr>